 He ordered a drink—bourbon and soda—while the flight was waiting to take off.
-A short time after 3:00 p.m., he handed the stewardess a note demanding $200,000 (equivalent to $1,170,000 in 2015) in ransom and indicated her to sit with him.
-The stunned stewardess did as she was told and Cooper opened a cheap briefcase and showed here the contents which were red cylinders connected with wires that he said was a bomb.
-He then instructed her to write down what he told her and sent her to the cockpit with a note for the pilots which demanded the ransom of $200,000 in twenty-dollar bills and four parachutes.
+Shortly after 3:00 p.m., he handed the stewardess a note demanding $200,000 (equivalent to $1,170,000 in 2015) in ransom and indicated she sit with him.
+The stunned stewardess did as she was told, and Cooper opened a cheap briefcase and showed the contents, which were red cylinders connected with wires that he said was a bomb.
+He then instructed her to write down what he told her and sent her to the cockpit with a note for the pilots, which demanded the ransom of $200,000 in twenty-dollar bills and four parachutes.

 The pilot, William Scott, contacted Seattle-Tacoma Airport air traffic control, which in turn informed local and federal authorities.
-Upon nearing the airport, the 36 other passengers were informed that their arrival in Seattle would be delayed because of a “minor mechanical difficulty” and the plane began to circle Puget Sound.
-In the meantime, Northwest Orient’s president, Donald Nyrop, authorized payment of the ransom and ordered all employees to cooperate fully with the hijacker.
-At Seattle, the money was obtained from a number of local banks to be delivered to the plane along with the parachutes.
-Once the FBI had assembled the parachutes and ransom money and emergency personnel had been mobilized, the pilot was given the ok to land.
+Upon nearing the airport, the 36 other passengers were informed that their arrival in Seattle would be delayed because of a “minor mechanical difficulty,” and the plane began to circle Puget Sound.
+In the meantime, Northwest Orient’s president, Donald Nyrop, authorized the ransom payment and ordered all employees to cooperate fully with the hijacker.
+In Seattle, the money was obtained from several local banks to be delivered to the plane and the parachutes.
+Once the FBI had assembled the parachutes and ransom money, and emergency personnel had been mobilized, the pilot was given the ok to land.

-With his demands having been met, Cooper allowed the 36 other passengers and two stewardesses to depart the plane.
+With his demands met, Cooper allowed the 36 other passengers and two stewardesses to depart the plane.
 He then instructed the pilot to fly to Mexico City at no more than 10,000 feet at a low speed.
 After locking up the other crew members, he remained alone in the subzero temperatures of the cabin with the rear door open and steps down.
-In route, the pilot made a stop in Reno, Nevada for refueling.
-At that point, he assumed that Cooper was still on board; however, the hijacker, the money, two of the parachutes, and the briefcase with its red cylinders were missing.
+En route, the pilot stopped in Reno, Nevada, for refueling.
+At that point, he assumed Cooper was still on board; however, the hijacker, the money, two parachutes, and the briefcase with its red cylinders were missing.

 Somewhere between Seattle and Reno, a little after 8:00 p.m., the hijacker had jumped out of the back of the plane with the ransom money.

-The investigation immediately accelerated and a search began for Cooper.
+The investigation immediately accelerated, and a search began for Cooper.
 The investigation called NORJAK, for Northwest Hijacking, would last for decades as the FBI interviewed hundreds of people, tracked leads across the nation, and scoured the aircraft for evidence.
-By the five-year anniversary of the hijacking, the FBI had considered more than 800 suspects and eliminated all but two dozen from consideration.
+By the fifth anniversary of the hijacking, the FBI had considered more than 800 suspects and eliminated all but two dozen from consideration.

-During the years-long investigation, several suspects were considered including a man named Richard Floyd McCoy, who had been arrested for a similar airplane hijacking and escape by parachute less than five months after Cooper’s flight.
+During the years-long investigation, several suspects were considered, including Richard Floyd McCoy, who had been arrested for a similar airplane hijacking and escape by parachute less than five months after Cooper’s flight.
 However, he was ruled out because he didn’t match the physical description and had a strong alibi.
 Another was a man named Duane Weber, who claimed to be Cooper on his deathbed.
 However, he was ruled out with a DNA sample.

-In July 2016 — 44 years, 7 months, and 18 days after the hijacking—the FBI announced it is closing the Cooper case to focus on higher priority cases, however, they opened the volumes of evidence gathered thus far to the public.
-In 2017 an alleged parachute strap, decades-old, was found by a group of volunteer investigators.
-That same year a piece of foam alleged to be part of Cooper’s backpack, also emerged.
+In July 2016 — 44 years, seven months, and 18 days after the hijacking—the FBI announced it is closing the Cooper case to focus on higher-priority cases.
+However, they opened the volumes of evidence gathered thus far to the public.
+In 2017 an alleged parachute strap, decades old, was found by a group of volunteer investigators.
+That same year a piece of foam alleged to be part of Cooper’s backpack also emerged.